 The primary endpoint for the study will be to describe AEs during the study period for the SP.
-Analyses will be conducted for the SP overall and may be stratified by treatment setting at the first dose of avapritinib (i.e. study BLU-285-1101, CUP/EAP and routine care), avapritinib dose (300 or 400 mg), Eastern Cooperative Oncology Group (ECOG) performance status and by country if feasible; feasibility requirements will be described in the SAP.
+Analyses will be conducted for the SP overall and stratified by treatment setting at the first dose of avapritinib and 300 mg dose, Eastern Cooperative Oncology Group (ECOG) performance status and country; feasibility requirements will be described in the SAP.